 This past December, Audrey premiered her animation to over 100 friends, family members, peers, and faculty.
 “It was transformative,” she says of the screening.
 “By sharing my story, I was able to start a bigger conversation.
 So many people told me, ‘I didn’t know that about you,’ and that it shifted their thinking.”
 Audrey is grateful to the donors who have supported academic programs through The Scripps Fund—their gifts have benefitted her academic path in myriad, often invisible ways, from supporting curriculum development to supplying the cutting-edge software that made her animation possible to funding her professors’ work.
 It’s this kind of support that sustains Scripps’ close-knit, collaborative, and supportive community of scholars, and that makes the College a unique learning environment.
 “Working with these incredible faculty and peers taught me so much about myself and this discipline,” she says.
 “Scripps has given me endless creative ideas to make a difference—to inspire change.”

 Your gifts to The Scripps Fund strengthen academic programs and sustain a learning environment that is rigorous, collaborative, and uniquely Scripps.
-To make a gift to Scripps and learn how your gift makes a difference, visit our giving page.
+To make a gift today, click here.